cpputest/cpputest.github.io/index.markdown

 $ git clone git@github.com:cpputest/cpputest.git
 {% endhighlight %}

-After you cloned CppUTest, you can build it with your favorite build tool (CMake or autoconf).
+After you have cloned CppUTest, you can build it with your favorite build tool (CMake or autoconf).

 Building with autoconf requires you to (this requires you to have installed GNU autotools, apt-get/brew install automake autoconf libtool):